Many people who suffer from anxiety like to have someone lay on top of them.

-Usually, this is done by a partner, or someone whom you share some kind of intimate connection with.
+Usually, this is from a partner or someone with whom you share some kind of intimate connection.
 For single people, it can be awkward, or even creepy to ask a friend or family member to lay on top of you.

 With that in mind, if you’re single – or even if you’re in a relationship, but don’t always have your partner available – you have options.